biotaphy/biotaphy.github.io/index.md

 [Lifemapper](http://lifemapper.org) at the University of Kansas, and [The Open Tree of Life](http://tree.opentreeoflife.org/opentree) at the University of Michigan.
-The goal of the BiotaPhy Project is to create an extensible, stable, and technically-supported biodiversity community science gateway that makes it easy to utilize the massive and growing amount of species data available from biological museums through open APIs and in user-defined workflows that catalyze convergent research, and more broadly impact education and workforce training in biodiversity informatics.
+The goal of the BiotaPhy Project is to create an extensible, stable, and technically-supported biodiversity community science gateway that makes it easy to utilize the massive and growing amount of species data digitized by biological museums through open APIs and in user-defined workflows that catalyze convergent research, and more broadly, impact education and workforce training in biodiversity informatics.

 The Biotaphy Platform serves a public archive of species